tookinaboot/Flurl.Http.Testing/README.md

 # Flurl.Http.Testing

 Flurl.Http.Testing is a variation of Flurl.Http, which modifies and extends features to provide support for things commonly needed to effectively test HTTP APIs from the API consumer's perspective.
-This library also the unit testing features of Flurl.Http, which provides features needed to unit test code, which uses Flurl.Http to make HTTP calls.
+This library removes the unit testing features of Flurl.Http, which provide features needed to unit test code, which uses Flurl.Http to make HTTP calls.
 Instead, this library's testing features are strictly related to consuming an API in a deployed environment - In other words, to integration test, not unit test the API.

 ## What is different or added from vanilla Flurl.Http